 Opening Hours: 10.00 to 17.00 – closed on Sundays and Public Holidays

-The Heritage Centre promotes conservation and preservation of the heritage buildings of KL.
+The Heritage Centre promotes the conservation and preservation of the heritage buildings of KL.

 Getting there: KL HOHO Bus/KL Monorail – Raja Chulan Station – a short walk from the station.

-A short walk from Central Market is the Jalan Hang Kasturi Shophouses that used to be the shops selling dried fish and preserved vegetables.
+A short walk from Central Market is the Jalan Hang Kasturi Shophouses which used to be the shops selling dried fish and preserved vegetables.